Mission

 • 18% increase since last decennial census

-• More than 2.1M American Indian and Alaska Natives are the age of 24 years old
+• More than 2.1M American Indian and Alaska Natives are under the age of 24 years old

 • 42% of total American Indian and Alaska Native Population